IHI Redesigning Event Review with Root Cause Analyses and Actions (RCA2)

 IHI Patient Safety Learning Series

 Expert-led sessions give health care professionals the knowledge to integrate the CMS Patient Safety Structural Measure (PSSM) into their daily operations.
 This learning series engages health care leaders and teams with practical tips, hands-on tools, and real-world examples to implement effective strategies and achieve measurable progress in patient and workforce safety.
-Join the complimentary first webinar on April 30.

 Learn More